anna328p/anna328p/README.md

 i'm anna (they/it). reach me on discord at ap5#3091.

+i'm a software and hardware developer. my main interests right now are functional programming and embedded dev, but i like to explore and do a little of everything. i'm most fluent in ruby and c, and i'm currently learning haskell and rust.

 <!-- **anna328p/anna328p** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: